Lorenzo Lucchesi

-Lorenzo Lucchesi (born 9 May 2003) is an Italian professional footballer who plays as a defender for club Monza, on loan from Fiorentina.
+Lorenzo Lucchesi (born 9 May 2003) is an Italian professional footballer who plays as a defender for club Monza.

 Club career

 Having grown in the youth teams of Sestese, Empoli, Juventus, and Fiorentina, on 5 August 2023, Lucchesi was loaned to Ternana, where he began his professional career.
 On 9 December 2024, he scored his first professional goal in a 2–1 victory against Feralpisalò.

 On 1 August 2024, Lucchesi was loaned out to Venezia, but left the club shortly after on 30 August – without having made any appearances – to join Reggiana on a one-year loan.

 On 18 July 2025, Lucchesi was sent on loan to Monza.
+On 1 May 2026, he scored his first goal for Monza in a 3–2 home defeat to Mantova.

 International career

 Lucchesi played for Italy's under-15 and under-16 teams in 2018.
 In 2023, he was called-up for the under-20s for a friendly tournament game against Germany, but did not feature.

 Style of play

-A centre-back with an imposing physique, Lucchesi is adept at marking, has a good foot, and is good at setting up play.
+A centre-back with a trained physique, Lucchesi is known for man-marking, is skilled with the ball, and can set up plays.